Lynn Whitfield: 2000s—present

 In the 2000s, Whitfield had many supporting roles on television and in films.
 She co-starred in the Chris Rock comedy film Head of State (2003) and Tyler Perry's Madea's Family Reunion (2006).
 Whitfield also appeared in The Women (2008), The Rebound (2009), and Mama, I Want to Sing (2011) and had many roles in low-profile B-movies.
 She also starred as Dorothea Garibaldi, the mother of Galleria (played by Raven-Symoné) in the Disney Channel films The Cheetah Girls and The Cheetah Girls 2.
 In 2004, she played Barbara Becnel in the made-for-television movie Redemption: The Stan Tookie Williams Story receiving NAACP Image Award for Outstanding Actress in a Television Movie, Mini-Series or Dramatic Special.

 On television, Whitfield had recurring roles on Boston Public and Without a Trace in the 2000s.
 From 2014 to 2015, she appeared in the ABC legal drama How to Get Away with Murder as villainous Mary Walker.
 She also had a recurring role on Hit the Floor and appeared as the abusive mother of April (Rochelle Aytes) on Mistresses.

 In 2015, Whitfield was cast as the main villain in Greenleaf, the Oprah Winfrey Network original scripted drama series about the unscrupulous world of the Greenleaf family and their sprawling Memphis megachurch.
 Whitfield played the leading role of Lady Mae Greenleaf, the imperious minister's wife and the power- and money-hungry matriarch of the family.
 The series also starred Keith David, Merle Dandridge, Kim Hawthorne, and Oprah Winfrey.
 Whitfield received positive reviews from critics for her performance.
 One critic stated: "Whitfield has the imperious aura of a grand soap opera diva in the tradition of Joan Collins."
 She won the NAACP Image Award for Outstanding Supporting Actress in a Drama Series in 2019 and 2020 as well as the Gracie Award for Outstanding Female Actor in a Supporting Role in a Drama Series in 2017.
 The series ended in 2020 after five seasons and 60 episodes.
 Whitfield later was cast in a leading role in Greenleafs planned spinoff.

 In 2018, Whitfield co-starred opposite Sanaa Lathan in the romantic comedy film Nappily Ever After, which was released on Netflix.
 She guest-starred as Shaunette Renée Wilson's mother, a famous Nigerian surgeon, on the Fox medical drama The Resident in 2019.
 In 2021, she co-starred in the comedy film Vacation Friends.
 In 2023, she appeared opposite Nicolas Cage and Ron Perlman in the action comedy film, The Retirement Plan.
 Also in 2023, she was cast as Alicia, an intimidating, fearless and powerful matriarch, in the Showtime crime drama series, The Chi during its sixth season.
-She was promoted to series regular for the seven season.
+She was promoted to series regular for the seventh season.
 In 2024, Whitfield starred in the road drama film, Albany Road directed and written by Christine Swanson.

 In 2025, Whitfield voiced an older Noni in the second episode of the miniseries Eyes of Wakanda.